chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

   * when a visitor is on a specific platform version
   * when a visitor's screen width pixels matches a condition
   * when a visitor's screen height pixels matches a condition
-4. A 51Degrees implementation of _DeviceInformationProviderBase_ to enable built in Device Detection within Sitecore 8 and Device Reporting within Experience Analytics of xDB
+4. A 51Degrees implementation of _DeviceInformationProviderBase_ to enable built in Device Detection functionality within Sitecore 8 and Device Reporting within Experience Analytics of xDB

 ##What prerequisites do you need?

 To use this module, you will need to sign up for an account with 51 degrees, all rules provided are available on their free tier.

-For full Device Detetion functionality in Sitecore 8, a _Premium Cloud_ subscription is required.
+For full Device Detection functionality in Sitecore 8, a _Premium Cloud_ subscription is required.
 If using the free subscription, the things that won't be reported are:
   * Platform Vendor
   * Hardware model
   * HasTouchScreen